Yasha-Reddy/Yasha-Reddy/README.md

 - 👋 Hi, I’m @Yasha-Reddy
 - 👀 I’m interested in Java and Python
-- 🌱 I’m currently learning Full Stack
+- 🌱 My learning path currently is Full Stack Developer
 - 💞️ I’m looking to collaborate on interesting projects on Java and Python
 - 📫 How to reach me = yashwanthreddy2007@gmail.com